TZstatsADS/fall2017-project1-christinahyc/figs/README.md

-# Project:
-### Figs folder
+# Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+A normal figs folder ~~seems like a safe place but never know when will a monster jump out~~.